 - Tenant Certifications – HUD permits housing providers to consider “extenuating circumstances” if tenants are unavailable to attend the certification interview, sign consent forms or the HUD-50059 form, which provides a 90-day extension of the recertification due date.
 In these cases, the Total Tenant Payment/Tenant Rent and the HUD assistance payments are applied retroactively to the recertification anniversary date.
 Document the tenant file and prepare to collect all required signatures once normal operations resume.
 As of 04-02-2020, Multifamily Housing will allow assisted tenants who have lost income due to COVID-19 to self-certify for annual- or interim-certifications, and HUD will also accept alternative signature methods.
 PIH provided similar flexibility for PHAs via the COVID-19 Statutory and Regulatory Waivers notice issued 04-10-2020.

-- Late Rent Payments/Decreases in Tenant Income – Section 4024 of the CARES Act suspends all evictions for non-payment of rent in federally assisted or insured housing for a 120-day period, starting March 27, 2020 until July 25, 2020.
-Section 4023 of the CARES Act likewise forbids the imposition of late fees, penalties or any other charges due to late payment of rent.
-The CARES Act also provides additional funding for project-based rental assistance and housing for the elderly and disabled to help make up the loss of tenant rental payments.
+- Late Rent Payments/Decreases in Tenant Income – Section 4024 of the CARES Act suspended all evictions for non-payment of rent in federally assisted or insured housing for a 120-day period and prohibited the imposition of late fees, penalties or any other charges due to late payment of rent.
+This provision expired on July 25, 2020.
+Effective September 4, 2020 through December 31, 2020, the CDC’s Eviction Moratorium restricts landlords, owners of residential properties and other persons with a legal right to pursue eviction proceedings from undertaking eviction actions for failure to make timely rent payments.
+See 85 FR 55292, “Temporary Halt in Residential Evictions To Prevent the Further Spread of COVID-19.”
+The CARES Act also provided additional funding for project-based rental assistance and housing for the elderly and disabled to help make up the loss of tenant rental payments.
 Housing providers should process Interim Recertifications for any tenant loss of income that is expected to continue for more than 30 days.
 HUD notes that stimulus payments up to $1,200 (the advance tax credit) and $600 per week in enhanced unemployment benefits should not be included in income calculations.

 - Eviction and Mortgage Forbearance.
 On 03-23-2020, FHFA announced that Fannie Mae and Freddie Mac will offer mortgage forbearance relief to multifamily property owners who suspend all evictions for at least 60 days for renters unable to pay rent due to COVID-19.
 Fannie and Freddie are working with mortgage servicers to implement the program.
 See Mortgagee Letter 2020-09, issued 04-10-2020.
-Section 4024 of the CARES Act includes additional mortgage forbearance and tenant eviction relief for a period of 120 days, from March 27, 2020 to July 25, 2020.
+Mortgage forbearance and tenant eviction relief pursuant to Section 4024 of the CARES Act expired on 07-25-2020.
+Effective 09-04-2020 through 12-31-2020, the CDC’s Eviction Moratorium restricts landlords, owners of residential properties and other persons with a legal right to pursue eviction proceedings from undertaking eviction actions for failure to make timely rent payments.
+See 85 FR 55292, “Temporary Halt in Residential Evictions To Prevent the Further Spread of COVID-19.”
 Additionally, housing providers should be mindful of state or local directives suspending evictions that may be more expansive than the Federal provisions.

 - Owner Advances/Accessing Reserve for Replacements and/or Residual Receipts – Owners should communicate with their HUD Account Executive and obtain approval before making any financial advances to the property to ensure that such advances may be repaid promptly when program funds become available.
 Follow the guidelines in HUD Handbook 4350.1 regarding use of Residual Receipts and Reserve for Replacements and obtain the appropriate HUD approvals.